-CBD also contains anti-inflammatory qualities, which aids in treating chronic pain.
+CBD also contains anti-inflammatory qualities, which aid in treating chronic pain.
 However, it is only a list of its proven advantages and applications.
 The antioxidant capabilities and capacity to inhibit tumor development are currently the subject of research.
-Once the research findings are confirmed, we are confident that it will have more applications shortly.
+Once the research findings are confirmed, we are confident it will have more applications shortly.

 The Federal Law and the Differences Between CBD and THC

 Cannabis products which contain less than 0.3 percent of THC are lawful in the United States under federal law.
 Hemp cannabinoids like it can be sold without issue under this basic rule.
-This rule can be found in most US states and seen in other countries worldwide.
+This rule can be found in most US states and other countries worldwide.
 From this perspective, we can see why hemp is lawful, but marijuana is not.

 CBD derived from marijuana is legal in the following states: